techplot26/AjanthaYogaSessionBookingSystem-TeamProject/frontend/README.md

 ## Project Overview

-The **Ajantha Yoga Session Booking System** is a full-stack web application developed to simplify the management and booking of yoga sessions.
-The system enables users to browse available yoga sessions, register, log in, book and cancel yoga sessions, and manage their profiles.
-Administrators can securely manage yoga sessions and monitor bookings through a dedicated administration dashboard.

-The project was developed using modern software engineering practices, including Object-Oriented Programming, Design Patterns, RESTful APIs, GitHub version control, GitHub Actions CI/CD, and deployment on AWS EC2.
+The Ajantha Yoga Session Booking System is a full-stack web application designed to streamline the management and booking of yoga sessions.
+The system enables users to browse available sessions, register, log in, book and cancel sessions, and manage their profiles, while administrators can securely manage yoga sessions and monitor bookings through a dedicated dashboard.
+The project was developed using modern software engineering practices, including Object-Oriented Programming (OOP), Design Patterns, RESTful APIs, GitHub version control, GitHub Actions CI/CD, and deployment on AWS EC2.
+Backend functionality was validated through unit testing using the Mocha and Chai testing frameworks, while RESTful APIs were thoroughly tested using Postman.

 ---